What is Delta 9 THC? Effects, Benefits, Risks, and Legal Status Explained

 So, what about the downsides of delta-9?
 Negative effects are certainly possible, and they’re most likely with higher doses or frequent use.
 Overdo it on the THC and you might experience potential risks like:

-• Anxiety, paranoia, panic, confusion, or problems with short-term memory
+• Anxiety, paranoia, panic, or confusion

-• An increased heart rate, dizziness, and nausea or vomiting
+• An increased heart rate, dizziness

 • Over the long-term, tolerance buildup and an increased likelihood of dependency